napolux/1000ideas/ideas/fat_programmer_videogame/README.md

 ### PROs

 * I always wanted to make a videogame, plus I'm a programmer.
-A fat programmer.
+A fat programmer
 * Many platforms can be covered with the same code (Unity?)
 * If successful can bring a lot of money in a short time
 * People throws money into IAP and other videogames-related stuff